3 trends driving fragmentation in the SMB payroll market

 How Finch can help

-That means, with Finch, product teams designing solutions for SMBs don’t have to worry about building any integrations in house or reconciling inconsistent data outputs from different systems—they get secure, standardized, and effortlessly scalable access to the fragmented payroll market right out of the box.
+That means, with Finch, product teams designing solutions for SMBs don’t have to worry about building any integrations in house or reconciling inconsistent data outputs from different systems.
+They get secure, standardized, and effortlessly scalable access to the fragmented payroll market right out of the box.

 97% of HR professionals say it’s important for your app to integrate with their employment systems